mondo-mob/spring-gae-gcs/README.md

     ...

 This will create the following bean that you can inject:
-- `CloudStorageService`: It will provide methods to generate the upload and download URL.
+- `GcsJsonApiService`: It will provide methods to generate the upload and download URL.
+- `GcsJsonApiClient`: Lower level client for interacting with the JSON api.
+You mostly will use the client.

 Configuration
 -------------